-Since the establishment of the State of Israel, four new holidays have been added to the Jewish calendar - Yom HaShoah (Holocaust Remembrance Day), Yom HaZikaron (Memorial Day), Yom HaAtzmaut (Independence Day), and Yom Y’rushalayim (Jerusalem Day, which celebrates the reunification of the city in 1967).
+Since the establishment of the State of Israel in 1948, four new holidays have been added to the Jewish calendar – Yom HaShoah (Holocaust Remembrance Day), Yom HaZikaron (Memorial Day), Yom HaAtzmaut (Independence Day), and Yom Y’rushalayim (Jerusalem Day, which celebrates the reunification of the city in 1967).
 In Israel, these days are observed as national holidays; around the world, they are observed in various ways by Jewish communities.

 Yom HaAtzmaut marks the anniversary of the establishment of the modern state of Israel.
-It is observed on or near the 5th of Iyar in the Hebrew calendar, which usually falls in April.
+It is observed on or near the 5th of the Hebrew month of Iyar on the Jewish calendar, which usually falls in April.